Ailoso/KopruluAchievements/docs/setup/configuration.md

 toc: true
 ---

-## Setting up Values
+## Setting up The Values

-Next is configuring the default variables that control several aspects of the libraries, these values should be updated with each new release.
+Next is configuring the default variables that control several aspects of the libraries, these values must be updated with each new release to function properly.

 Start by opening the `KopruluAchievements` folder and launching the `ComponentList.SC2Components` file to open the mod.

-Navigate to the folder `Creator Only > Variables` in here you will find the variables you need to modify.
+Now Navigate to the folder `Creator Only > Variables` in here you will find the variables you need to modify.

 <div class="columns">
 <div class="column is-6">